opulence-singh/BANK-MANAGEMENT-SYSTEM/README.md

 # For transactions

-this is for depositing and withdrawing your money by doing the following:
+This is for depositing and withdrawing your money by doing the following:
 1. Enter the account no. of the customer whose info you want to change:

-then you can choose between the one you wanna do.
+Then you can choose between the one you wanna do.

 # Check the details of the existing account

-for checking your existing account, you have to choose in between the following:
+For checking your existing account, you have to choose in between the following:
-1. account no
+1. Account no
-2. name
+2. Name

-after adding the following attribute, your details will be displayed.
+After adding the following attribute, your details will be displayed.

 # Removing an existing account

-for removing your account all you have to do is:
+For removing your account all you have to do is:
 1. Enter the account no. of the customer whose info you want to remove

-and your account will be removed successfully :)
+And your account will be removed successfully :)